vsanka14/CSE-573-Semantic-Web-Mining-Project/README.md

 Environment Setup:
 1. This project requires RStudio 1.2 to be installed on the computer.
+2. In the terminal, run the following commands to install packages:

+	install.packages("Matrix")
+	install.packages("irlba")
+	install.packages("topicmodels")

 Data:
 1. Download the data from the following link: